Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 Will Painting Wood Stop Carpenter Bees?

-Yes, but you will have to paint frequently to stop them.
+Yes, but you will have to paint the wood to stop them permanently.

-The reason why repellent paint, stain, or varnish may work to keep the bees away is not too clear.
+The reason why repellent paint, stain, or varnish may work to keep the wood-boring insects (like carpenter ants, bees, wood wasps, and moths) away is not too clear.

 But one theory is that the odor from the chemicals used in such products may dissuade the carpenter bees from boring holes into the wood.